Create Exciting Presentations That Stay Exciting

 - do a little demonstration (include the audience if you can)

 The 6- to 7-minute mark is merely a guideline.
 You can toss more funny or unexpected slides into your PowerPoint, for example.
 The point is, you want to strike a good balance between keeping your audience entertained and making your presentation (and your message) memorable.
+When this is done correctly, high audience engagement is inevitable.

 While we’re at it, let’s talk about the overall length of your presentation.
 Of course, the nature of your presentation will ultimately dictate how long it will be.
 When you’re invited to give a keynote address, for instance, you’re expected to speak for a certain length of time.
 But when you’re called on to give a business presentation, the quality of the presentation outweighs its length.
 Keep it short, sweet, and to the point whenever you can.
 Keep your audience entertained, but do it in as few minutes as possible without compromising the message you’re trying to get out there.
 Your audience will appreciate it and it’s easier to keep your energy going and hold their attention over a shorter span of time.